AmandaElvkull/AmandaElvkull/README.md

 # 💫 About Me:
+✨ My goal is to create seamleass customer journey with coding 🌱 Current learning Redux
-I'm current IT-support <br>Fun fact about me is that I listen to Harry potter ever evening before I fall a sleep
+ 🤓 Fun fact about me is that I listen to Harry potter ever evening before I fall a sleep

 ## 🌐 Socials: